...

 How Ecommerce Payment Gateways Enable Secure On-site Payments?

+When you sell online you need to be clear about how the payment gateways work.
 Let us discuss the steps in this process more clearly.

-Customer Enters Payment Details at Checkout.
+Step 1: Customer Enters Payment Details at Checkout Page

 After the customer completes the order by entering the payment details, the information is encrypted and sent to the payment gateway’s processor.
-This secure transmission also means that sensitive customer data is protected from fraud and cyber crimes.
+This secure payment gateway transmission also means that sensitive customer data is protected from fraud and cyber crimes.
 The gateway encrypts the information to ensure that it remains secure while in transit.

-The Gateway Transfers the Customer to the Payment Site
+Step 3: The Gateway Transfers the Customer to the Payment Site

 The ecommerce payment gateway will either request the customer to be redirected to a secured page for the payment process or automatically process the payment on your site.